JorjaFox/website/content/posts/blog/2009/04-01-william-friedkin-perhaps-jorja-will-return.md

 title: "William Friedkin says perhaps Jorja will return to CSI"
 date: '2009-04-01T20:20:23-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'William Friedkin is positive that Jorja (and Billy) might come back to _CSI_ if the stories are right.'
+description: 'William Friedkin is positive that Jorja (and Billy) might come back to _CSI_ if the stories are right.'
 layout: post
 categories:
     - 'Jorja Fox'